Becoming an RCPCH examiner

 The RCPCH Examinations Team are very grateful for all the support and time that is freely given by examiners.
 In turn, we provide a comprehensive assessment and training programme which is aimed to reinforce and enhance the abilities of its examiners and to encourage them to participate in all elements of the assessment process.

-A detailed explanation of the process is outlined in the following document:
+A detailed explanation of the appointment process is outlined in the following document.

-This form is to be completed by consultant paediatricians who are based in any of the existing RCPCH overseas centres such as Hong Kong, Egypt, etc. Once examiner elect applications are completed they must be submitted to the local/chief organiser of MRCPCH exam activity in their country, the Principal Regional Examiner (PRE) for that region and the RCPCH office in London.
+Consultant paediatricians for the MRCPCH examinations in an RCPCH overseas centre, such as Hong Kong, Egypt, etc. Please submit your completed application to the local/chief organiser of MRCPCH exam activity in your country, the Principal Regional Examiner (PRE) for your region and the RCPCH office in London -

 Training and appointment

 The Examinations Team accept applications only during the periods specified in the examiner key dates section.

 Applications submitted outside of these application periods may be returned.
 This schedule is to allow your completed application form and supporting references to be forwarded to the examiner selection subcommittee of the Examinations Executive Committee for approval.

 Once approved you will then be confirmed as an examiner elect and be given the opportunity to participate in the training programme.